 For far too long, those on the right have turned a blind eye toward what is happening in cities such as Chicago, Washington, Philadelphia and Baltimore.

 We have abandoned our cities to Democratic rule and taken it as gospel that it will always be thus.
 But is the time finally right for the right to wrest control of our cities away from the Democrats?
 To roll up our sleeves and reverse the half-century trend of decay and criminality the Democrats have created?

 If the annual U.S. Conference of Mayors, which convened June 28 to July 1 in Honolulu this year, is any indication of what we can expect in the years to come, there is much work to be done.

 Much of the organization’s agenda and many of the speakers were not promoting practical, real-world solutions to education, crime, employment and homelessness, but rather on solving such issues as global warming and pushing for universal gun control.

-It is abundantly clear that this organization is steeped in failed Democratic ideology, their agenda a virtual road map of what progressives consider to be their governing priorities in our American cities and what these Democrat leaders want to do in the cities they control–even when they have demonstrably failed.
+It is abundantly clear that this organization is steeped in failed Democratic ideology, and their meeting agenda a virtual road map of what progressives consider to be their governing priorities in our American cities and what these Democrat leaders want to do in the cities they control–even when they have demonstrably failed.
 For this reason alone, it’s time we all start paying attention.

 As these mayors boarded planes to far away Hawaii, many leaving their residents to stew in human filth and waste, I took a deep dive into the U.S. Conference of Mayors organization to learn just what these city officials were flocking to in Hawaii to talk about this summer.